Bitter electromagnet: Current density and magnetic flux density

 Unlike a copper wire, the current density of a current carrying disc is not uniform across its cross-sectional area, but is instead a function of the ratio of the inner diameter of the disc to an arbitrary radius within the disc.
 The implications of this relationship is that the current density decreases with an increase in radius.
 As such, the bulk of the current is flowing closer to the inner radius of the disc.
 Large discs (i.e., disc with a large difference between their inner and outer radius) will have a larger discrepancy in the current density between the inner and outer portions of the disc.
 This will reduce the efficiency and cause additional complications in the system because there will be a more substantial temperature and stress gradient along the disc.
 As such, a series of nested coils is often used as it will more evenly distribute the current across a large combined area as opposed to a single coil with large discs.

 The non-uniform current density must also be considered when calculating the magnetic flux density.
 Ampère's Law for a basic current carrying loop of wire gives that the on-axis magnetic flux is proportional to the current running through the wire and is related to the basic geometry of the loop, but is not concerned with the geometry of the cross section of the wire.
 The current density is uniform across the cross-sectional area of a wire.
 This is not the case for a Bitter disc.
 As such, the current term must be replaced with terms discussing the cross-sectional area of the disc and the current density.
 The equation for the on-axis magnetic flux density of a Bitter disc becomes much more complex as a result.

 The differential flux density is related to the current density and the differential area.
 The introduction of a space factor must be included to compensate for variations in the disc related to cooling and mounting holes.

-Record Bitter magnets
+Records

+The strongest continuous magnetic fields on Earth have been produced by Bitter magnets.
+The strongest continuous field achieved solely with a resistive magnet is 41.5 tesla as of 22 August 2017, produced by a Bitter electromagnet at the National High Magnetic Field Laboratory in Tallahassee, Florida.